 Throughout the history of humanity, a more shocked expression of a man’s face has never existed!
 It was as if I had told him he needed to amputate my left leg with a butter knife while singing “America the Beautiful.”
 To add to the comedy, he donned his favorite hoodie backward.

-I felt so miserable, I didn’t even laugh.
-I fell back asleep, after answering a countless questions and reminding him a dozen times to not forget Tyoma’s blankie.
+I felt so miserable; I didn’t even laugh.
+I fell back asleep after answering countless questions and reminding Egor a dozen times to not forget Liev’s blankie.

 I recovered enough in the afternoon to get out of bed and make my way downstairs where Tanya helped with Liev, who once again skipped his nap.
 I let go of my expectations to do all the mothering and trekked back upstairs for more sleep.
 I cannot fathom the amount of illness that has passed through our house.
 Were our physicals and doctor’s visits not so sound, I would wonder if we would be on a future TLC program on medical mysteries.